3 observations after Sixers slide to 1-3 with loss to Pistons

 The Sixers played a short joint tribute video for Harris and Paul Reed at the game’s first stoppage.
 Reed got an unmistakably warmer reception than Harris.

-The home crowd enjoyed when Harris missed two long-range jumpers in quick succession on Detroit’s final possession of the first quarter.
+The home crowd enjoyed when Harris missed two long-range shots in quick succession on Detroit’s final possession of the first quarter.
 Ditto for a Maxey step-back jumper over Harris in the second period.

 Several of Harris’ leaners and floaters did not bounce generously in Wednesday night's first half.
 He scored a few hoops inside during the third quarter and had a nice second half, ending the evening with 18 points on 8-for-18 shooting and 14 rebounds.